adrian-salajan/adrian-salajan.github.io/_drafts/pizza.md

 With this, the client can only make FinishedPizza(s)! no error is possible.

+---
-!!
-Transforming an Either to an Option and getting on it is a cheat.
-In the small context of makePizzaSafe there is no type guarantee that this won't fail - but in the larger context of the API we know the user of the client can build only safe Recipes.
+Transforming an Either to an Option and calling get on it is a cheat.
+In the small context of makePizzaSafe there is no type guarantee that this won't fail - but in the larger context of the API we know the user of the client can build only correct PizzaRecipe.
 A type-safe solution for this would be to use Shapeless HList instead of a List and have a smarter makePizza function using Shapeless magic.
 I'm not experienced in Shapeless so I will leave it as it is for now.